shansix666/Learning-ML-from-zero/Maths/Linear-Algebra.md

 We suppose there are m samples, each with n features, and we define:

 X: A matrix which is m * (n + 1) remember the bias term.
-Y: An m * 1 column vector
+Y: An m * 1 column vector which represents the true value of labels
 θ: An (n + 1) * 1 column vecter

 So there is a first definition: matrix